juliankappler/juliankappler.github.io/research.markdown

 ![](/assets/tubular_ensemble_illustration.png){:style="float: left; margin-right: 7px; margin-top: 7px;" ; width="400" }

-Any kind of diffusive dynamics is fully characterized by its path probabilities.
-The probability to observe a given individual trajectory is zero, so that one would not expect to ever observe a given trajectory in an experiment.

 Technically speaking, the probability to observe a given individual stochastic trajectory vanishes, much like the probability of a given number is zero for many continuous probability distributions such as e.g. the Gaussian distribution.
+This makes it unclear how to measure path probabilities, because only events that occur with positive probability are accessible experimentally.
 To connect the discussion of path probabilities to measurement, we consider the tubular ensemble, comprised of all stochastic trajectories that remain within a tubular neighborhood of a given reference path.
 While in the limit of vanishing